babab/tuhinga/README.rst

      </body>
    </html>

-The tuhinga equivalent of the HTML output uses 32% less characters, and not a single angle bracket.
+The tuhinga equivalent of any HTML output uses roughly 33% less characters, and not a single angle bracket.

 Using Tuhinga to write XML / HTML5